-- Their main wishes related to improvements in service design, partnership working and systems, being valued and the need to increase resources. - The lack of staff and resources was identified as their main worry along with communication, how we deliver services and uncertainty around the impact of national care service. - Primary Care conversations identified positive progress in relation to partnership working and opportunities for how this could be strengthened. - A lack of information and understanding about services and roles was highlighted as a significant barrier to early intervention and working with communities was viewed as essential for future planning. - Unscheduled care conversations raised concerns in relation to discharge planning and inconsistencies in approach which staff felt was due to lack of understanding about key roles and services. - There was agreement that a hospital setting is not always the right environment for people and the workforce indicated a need for a range of different community approaches with well trained staff as key to supporting people to remain or return home.
+- Their main wishes related to improvements in service design, partnership working and systems, being valued and the need to increase resources. - The lack of staff and resources was identified as their main worry along with communication, how we deliver services and uncertainty around the impact of national care service.

+- Conversations around Primary Care identified positive progress in relation to partnership working and opportunities for how this could be strengthened. - A lack of information and understanding about services and roles was highlighted as a significant barrier to early intervention and working with communities was viewed as essential for future planning. - Conversations around unscheduled care, raised concerns in relation to discharge planning and inconsistencies in approach which staff felt was due to lack of understanding about key roles and services. - There was a recognition that a hospital setting is not always the right environment for people and the workforce indicated a need for a range of different community approaches with well trained staff as key to supporting people to remain or return home.